pnp/List-Formatting/samples/currency-symbol-concatenation/README.md

 ![Alt text](https://github.com/sohailmerchant/sp-dev-column-formatting/blob/master/samples/currency-symbol-concatenation/budgetcolumnformating.png).

-If you need to add  only a currency symbol to the Project Budget column with any formatting, use addsymbolonly.json sample:
+If you need to add  only a currency symbol to the Project Budget column with any formatting, use <a href='https://github.com/sohailmerchant/sp-dev-column-formatting/blob/master/samples/currency-symbol-concatenation/addsymbolonly.json'>addsymbolonly.json </a> sample:

 Similar technique could be used for adding any text to existing data or empty column.